Ritam369/Ritam369/README.md

 # Hi, ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) I'm Ritam Saha

 Hey there!
 I'm Ritam, a sophomore Computer Science Engineering student at Bengal Institute of Technology, with a passion for turning coffee into code and problems into solutions. ☕💻
-Currently leading the charge in the DSA and CP domain at GDC on Campus, where we turn algorithms into our personal playground. 🎯 Master of the clock and team synergy - I make deadlines tremble and group projects sing! ⏰🤝
+Currently leading the charge in the DSA and CP domain at GDG on Campus Bengal Institute of Technology, where we turn algorithms into our personal playground. 🎯 Master of the clock and team synergy - I make deadlines tremble and group projects sing! ⏰🤝

 - 🔭 I’m currently pursuing my BTech
 - 🌱 I’m interested in Web DSA, CP, AI/ML, and Cybersecurity